yifso/nteract/docs/notes/core-group.md

 }
 ```

-### Using @nteract/actions in React components
+#### Using @nteract/actions in React components

-`@nteract/actions` can be used in conjunction with the `react-redux` package to dispatch actions from React components.
-For example, let's say you want to add a button to your user interface that will close the notebook when clicked.
-Here is how you would implement it.
+Use `@nteract/actions` in conjunction with the `react-redux` package to dispatch actions from React components.

+**Example:**
+To add a button to your user interface that closes the notebook when clicked, follow the implementation below.

 ```js
 import React from "react";